 Cost: Concrete blocks typically range from $1 to $3 per block.

 Using natural stones gives you endless options for fire pits.
-Everything from stacked slate to large limestone boulders can be used to shape out your stone fire pit.
-Stacked stone brings a natural-looking fire pit that can easily be built up and taken down to match the seasons.
+Everything from stacked slate to large limestone boulders can be used to shape your stone fire pit.
+Stacked stone brings a natural-looking fire pit that can quickly be built up and taken down to match the seasons.

 Cost: These are free if you happen to have the stones on hand.
 If not, the right rocks for the job usually range from $100 to $600 per ton of rock.

 Metal fire pits come in all shapes and sizes.
 Metal can be manipulated for creative designs or work as a simple barrier for your in-ground fire pit.
-You can construct your own metal fire pit or find a stainless steel fire pit bowl on Amazon if metalwork isn’t your thing.
+You can construct your own metal fire pit or find a stainless steel fire pit bowl online if metalwork isn’t your thing.

 Cost: This is another no-cost fire pit idea if you’re able to make your own metal fire pit.
 If not, the cost of a metal fire pit ranges from $40 to $400.